 He was educated in Britain and Australia, and went on to read archaeology, anthropology and history at Trinity College, Cambridge, before earning his wings as a pilot in the RAF.
-He took up his first service appointment in 1969, bidding farewell to active military life seven years later.
+The royal heir took up his first service appointment in 1969, bidding farewell to active military life seven years later.

-Upon his return to civvie street, Charles came under increasing pressure to find himself a bride.
-He had been linked to many society beauties, including the then Camilla Shand, whom he had met in the early Seventies, but he eventually chose Lady Diana Spencer, a shy, 19-year-old kindergarten teacher.
+Upon his return to civvie street, Prince Charles came under increasing pressure to find himself a bride.
+He was linked to many society beauties, including one Camilla Shand, whom he'd met in the early Seventies, but he eventually chose Lady Diana Spencer, a shy, 19-year-old kindergarten teacher.

 Charles has offices and apartments at Clarence House in London, but loves to spend time at his Highgrove home, a beautiful Cotswold estate which is farmed organically, in line with the Prince's beliefs.
 He also takes a keen interest in architecture, young people, the environment and health, believing people should have access to both complementary and orthodox medicine.

 In time his views, which were often seen as eccentric, have entered mainstream thinking.
 And the man who, all being well, will become Charles III is seen as an energetic, thoughtful and caring champion of a wide range of worthy causes.

 Speaking about his role in public life, the Prince has said: "The most important thing will be to have concern for people and give some form of leadership.